itamarzil123/booka/README.md

 ## ABOUT:

-a React search component with pagination and caching (React-Query), using the google books api (YUP. terrible choice).
+A Simple React application with a search component, pagination, caching, filters. experimental state management with Context API (Yes. bad choice)

 ## APP_CONFIGURATION: